Lake Tekapo, New Zealand

 - Taste of the Locale: Be sure to taste the fresh salmon from the local fish farms.

-Lake Tekapo presents a range that suits any wallet, from fancy retreats to economical dorms.
+Lake Tekapo offers a range that suits any budget, from luxurious retreats to budget-friendly dorms.

-- Posh Places to Crash: You’ll get fancy rooms that have a cool view of the lake at the Peppers Bluewater Resort.
+- Posh Places to Crash: You’ll find fancy rooms with cool lake views at the Peppers Bluewater Resort.

 - Outdoor Sleeps: Set up camp and get real cozy with Mother Nature at the Lake Tekapo Motels & Holiday Park.